Last updated on July 25th, 2019 at 11:39 am

 This SEO term makes a lot of sense once you understand it.
 Backlinks are web links that link back to your site from another website.

-Gone are the days that you could build a bunch of backlinks on poor quality websites across the internet and improve your SEO.
+Gone are the days when you could build a bunch of backlinks on poor quality websites across the internet and improve your SEO.
 Google and other search engines caught on to that scam a long time ago.

 The most influential backlinks come from sites that are high quality (contain good quality content) and have good Domain Authority.
 Good backlinks should also contain relevant keywords in the anchor text.